Background

 a sly family dance.
 There are even some people so good at subtle provocation

 that they always come off looking like innocent victims.
-Its a dirty
+It’s a dirty

 business overall.